 Students may elect to take courses as Credit/Non-Credit (Cr/NC) (see University Calendar: Academic Regulations, Policies and Program Requirements).
 This alternative is designed to encourage students to expand their academic interests by taking courses outside their field of major interest.
-The Cr/NC alternative may not be elected in courses constituting the major, minor, specialization or required courses in Education (e.g., Foundations or Curriculum & Instruction for Non-Majors).
+The Cr/NC alternative may not be elected in courses constituting the General Study Requirements or the Education Requirements (e.g., Foundations or Curriculum & Instruction for Non-Majors).